Capstone-Projects-2025-Fall/project-001-sketch2screen/documentation/docs/testing/unit-testing.md

 ## Frontend

 All frontend testing will be done with vitest.
+Vitest was chosen as it is designed to work with our chosen dev framework, vite.

-Only non-react functions, such as helper functions, will be subject to unit tests.
+Due to the nature of react, only non-react functions, such as helper functions, will be subject to unit tests.
+Components will be tested through integration tests instead.

 ### App